ASSERT-KTH/nano-agent/README.md

 Nothing else.

 No internal state modeling, no fuzzy patching, no hidden prompts or repo graphs.
-You get the raw reasoning, tool calls, and results — exactly what the model saw and did.
+You get the raw reasoning, tool calls, and results.
+I.e. exactly what the model saw and did!

 ---